bradbell/cppad_py/sphinx/test_out/code_cmd.rst

 Rest of Line
 ------------
-Other characters on the same line as a code command are not included in the sphinxrst output.
+Other characters on the same line as a code command are not included in the xsrst output.
-This enables one to begin or end a comment block without having the comment characters in the sphinxrst output.
+This enables one to begin or end a comment block without having the comment characters in the xsrst output.
 The file extension in the name of the current input file is used to determine the source code language for highlighting the code block.
 Code blocks as usually small and